melsod/OCSWinter2020/README.md

 #### Crediting SONA Participants

 Our university uses the SONA system to credit participants with course credit.
 SONA allows online experiments and automatic crediting for those experiments.
 To do this:
 - Set up a SONA online experiment
+- Go to your SONA experiment's "Change Study Information" page
-- Set the SONA Study URL to your experiments URL + "?id=%SURVEY_CODE%".
-For example, https://YourGitHubUsername.github.io/OCSWinter2020/?id=%SURVEY_CODE%
+- Set the SONA Study URL to your experiments URL with "?id=%SURVEY_CODE%" added onto the end of the URL (without the quotation marks).
+For example, you might set the Study URL to: https://YourGitHubUsername.github.io/OCSWinter2020/?id=%SURVEY_CODE%
 - Then go back to the Study Information page and find the "Completion URLs:"
 - Copy the client-side CompletionURL, this will be important to include as a redirect at the end of your study
 - There is then some important code to include in the [index.html](index.html) file (including the client-side URL) in order to automatically grant the participants credit.
 These will be tagged with "#SONA" so that they are easier to find.
 The most vital one will look something like this:
   - window.location.href = "https://umanitobapsych.sona-systems.com/webstudy_credit.aspx?experiment_id=XXXX&credit_token=11X11X111X1X1X1XX1X11111111XX11X&survey_code="+SONA_ID;
-  - This code is window.location.href = client-side_URL except replacing the end of the client-side_URL (looks like this survey_code=XXXX) with survey_code="+SONA_ID;
+  - This code uses the client-side_URL that you have copied from your SONA experiment page, except that you need to replace the end of the client-side_URL (the end looks like this: survey_code=XXXX) with this code: survey_code="+SONA_ID
+  - You are replacing the default XXXX at the end of the code with +SONA_ID because SONA_ID is a variable that contains the correct information so that participants can be granted their credit
-- So long as you include the code in the [index.html](index.html) tagged with "#SONA" then it should automatically grant credit at the completion of the experiment
+- So long as you include the code in the [index.html](index.html) tagged with "#SONA", and change the client-side URL to the one provided by your study, then it should automatically grant credit at the completion of the experiment
 - You will also need to put the client-side_URL into the debriefing form for those participants who decline to participate during the consent phase of the experiment

 # Acknowledgements